 Stephanie has been a guest speaker at the Northwestern University graduate level stuttering/fluency course for multiple years.
 In addition, she brings a personal perspective as a person who stutters.

-Stephanie has clinical experience in school, daycare, and private practice settings.
-She has evaluated and treated infants, children, adolescents, and adults with a wide range of disorders (i.e. fluency, articulation, language, apraxia, motor planning, aphasia, cognitive impairment, social/pragmatic impairments, hearing impairment).
-She continues to see clients with a wide range of disorders.
+Prior to opening the Center for Communication & Fluency Therapy, Stephanie gained clinical experience in school, daycare, and private practice settings.
+She evaluated and treated infants, children, adolescents, and adults with a wide range of disorders (i.e. fluency, articulation, language, apraxia, motor planning, aphasia, cognitive impairment, social/pragmatic impairments, hearing impairment).

 Prior to becoming a speech language pathologist, Stephanie taught 4th-6th grade students as a Math Specialist at an independent, college preparatory day school.

 Stephanie is a member of the ASHA's fluency special interest division (4), the National Stuttering Association, and FRIENDS- The National Association of Young People who Stutter.